EricDWilkey/ericdwilkey.github.io/research/index.md

 <br>

 ### Open Science
-> I'm relatively new to open science.
-If you are too, [here are some resources](https://opensciencemooc.eu/).
-That said, I'm quickly learning that it will be an important part of my research going forward.
-In essence it is just a way of practicing science that prioritizes transparency in research (_which makes for good science_) and openness in dissemination (_which creates science for the common good_).
+> I am committed to making my research transparent, reproducible, and accessible using open science practices.
+If you're interested in learning more about it see [here](https://www.cos.io/) and [here](https://opensciencemooc.eu/).
+In essence it is just a way of practicing science that prioritizes transparency in research (_which makes for good science_) and openness in dissemination (_which creates science for the common good_) leading to the democratization of knowledge.
 It also facilitates collaboration amongst colleagues.